asalber/asalber.github.io/office/excel/manual/introduction.md

 ## Column and row sizing
 Columns width and rows height can be easily changed.
-To change the width of a column click the line between the column you want to size and the next column in the column header, and then drag the pointer mouse to increase or reduce the column width.
+To change the width of a column click the line between the column you want to resize and the next column in the column header, and then drag the pointer mouse to increase or reduce the column width.
 If you double-click this line the column width will auto resize to the width of the widest cell content in the column.

-In a similar way, to change the height of a row click the line between the row you want to size and the next row in the row header, and then drag the pointer mouse to increase or reduce the row height.
+In a similar way, to change the height of a row click the line between the row you want to resize and the next row in the row header, and then drag the pointer mouse to increase or reduce the row height.
 If you double-click this line the row height will auto resize to the height of the highest cell content in the row.

 **Example**.
 The animation below shows how to resize the width of column C and the height of row 3 to fit the content of cell C3.